-Yes, you can join if you are a beginner.
-We can create a customized program for you.
-If you’d like to learn with us then please do.
-We’ll help you build your strong foundation of skills with our fun and patient coaches and make you fall in love with snowboarding right away!
+We’ll help you build your strong foundation of skills with fun and patient coaches and make you fall in love with snowboarding right away!

 Your camp accommodation starts on a Saturday and finishes on a Saturday.
 So you should plan your arrival and departure on Saturdays.

 Your on-mountain camp with your coach is every Monday to Friday.
-On your first Sunday you can either rest from your long journey the day before, check out the town/do some shopping OR add a day to your lift pass and go riding with some of the other campers.
-Adding a day onto your included lift pass is $75 through us instead of the $110+ window rate.
+On your first Sunday you can either rest from your long journey the day before, check out the town/do some shopping OR add a day to your lift pass and go skiing with some of the other campers.

 Ok, no one has actually asked that question, but some of you have possibly wondered it.